Expressive aphasia is a language disorder that often occurs after left-hemisphere strokes.

 Expressive aphasia manifests as a difficulty with language production and speaking complete sentences.

-Here are some symptoms that someone with expressive aphasia may have:
+Here are some symptoms that someone with this type of aphasia may have:

 - Struggles to find the right words